 2. Ignoring the All-Important Dash Warning Lights

-Those annoying flashing engine or other lights on your instrument panel are nothing more than a warning and can be ignored until something really bad happens.
-Well, those annoying lights are typically telling you something bad is about to happen to your engine or other vital component of your vehicle.
-If a dash light comes on while driving, address the problem immediately.
+Those annoying flashing engine or other lights on your instrument panel are nothing more than a warning and can be ignored until something really bad happens, right?
+Well, actually, those annoying lights may be telling you something bad is about to happen to your engine or other vital component of your vehicle.
+If a dashboard light comes on while driving, address the problem immediately.
 Don’t wait!
+Ignoring these lights is at the top of the list for car mistakes that may end up costing you a lot of money.

-Avoid shifting the transmission from drive into reverse or the other way around while the vehicle is still moving.
-The more often you do this the more you’re going to spend in a short period of time.
+Whether you have a manual or automatic transmission, there are things to do to make sure you don’t spend unnecessary funds trying to repair them.
+For your automatic tranny, experts say you should avoid shifting the transmission from drive into reverse or the other way around while the vehicle is still moving.
+The more often you do this the more money you’re going to spend in a short period of time.
 Transmissions are extremely costly to replace and this type of “jerky” practice can destroy an automatic transmission fairly quickly.

 4. Erratic Driving

 Peeling rubber at a stop light, only to brake hard at the next light – 200 yards away – isn’t doing your car any good.
-While driving like this won’t necessarily destroy your engine, transmission or braking system on the spot, over time you better believe it will.
-Repeatedly pushing your car this way can lead to premature fluid leaks, broken seals as well as early brake pad and rotor replacement.
+While driving like this won’t necessarily destroy your engine, transmission or braking system on the spot, over time it will.
+Repeatedly pushing your car this way can lead to premature fluid leaks and broken seals, as well as early brake pad and rotor replacement.
+Driving too fast over a speed bump can cause damage, as well.
+The speed bump is there for a reason and you may cause damage to your vehicle by disregarding it.

 5. Delaying Tire Replacement